roshinc/release-calendar-filter-for-crunchyroll/README.md

 After completing the above steps, you should see the developer, unpacked version appears in your extension list.
 To trigger the extension, simply go to `https://www.crunchyroll.com/simulcastcalendar`.

+---

+## Building The Extension For Stores

+1. Inside the `/ext` directory, run `npm install` in the folder to install dependencies
+2. Run `npm run build:prod` to generate the distribution directories
+3. The `/dist_firefox` folder contains the Firefox version
+4. The `/dist` folder contains the Chrome Version

 ## External Libraries

 This extension uses the following external libraries: